PDOK/geopackage-validator/README.md

 ## Development installation of this project itself

 We're installed with [pipenv](https://docs.pipenv.org/), a handy wrapper around pip and virtualenv.
 Install that first with `pip install pipenv`.
-Then run:

-Install the GDAL native library and development headers:
+Install the GDAL native library version 3.0.4 and development headers:

 ```bash
 sudo apt-get update